Do I have to enroll in SmartCare or do anything to get the lower rates?

 Do I get the lower rates for a specialist at UAMS if my PCP is not at UAMS?

 Yes.
 All office visits, tests and procedures done at UAMS by UAMS physicians will be charged at the SmartCare rates.
-The copay for a visit with a UAMS specialist will be $35, compared to a $50 copay for a non-UAMS specialist who is in the UMR network for UA members.
+For example, if you are in the Classic plan, you will save $15 on the specialist copay.

 How do I schedule an appointment with a UAMS doctor?

 Call 501-686-8749 or via e-mail at SmartCare@uams.edu.
-This is a concierge service just for UAMS employees and their family members.
+This is an exclusive service for UA System employees and their family members.

 Do I use this same number for a PCP appointment and a specialist appointment?